valeria-va/ROS2_rUBot_tutorial_ws/Documentation/0_Docker_tutorial.md

 ```
 Close the container deleting it from Docker Desktop

+> If you have any error opening a created container (failed connection) you will have to restart the Docker Desktop (from "troubleshoot" up-side menu bar)!

 ### **1.3 Docker getting starter**
 Lets see a simple Talker-Listener exemple